Han Shizhong: Early military career

-A banquet was soon held in Han's honor for this success.
+Later, a banquet was soon held in Han's honor for this success.
 During this banquet, Han met his future wife, Liang Hongyu.
-Liang Hongyu was a military courtesan and was serving the officers in the banquet.
+Liang Hongyu was a courtesan and was serving the officers in the banquet.
 It is said that Liang caught the eye of Han who was sighing instead of celebrating like the others.
 Liang approached Han and asked him why he wasn't showing any signs of joy in the banquet which was thrown in his honor.
 Han replied that this was a small victory and that he was worried about the Jurchens who showed signs of hostility to the Song regime.
 He stated that it hurt him to imagine the damage that war may bring upon the peasants.
 Liang was in awe of Han, and the two quickly become very close to each another.
 Liang decided to follow Han and the two soon were married.

-Jurchen invasions

-The First Invasion of the Jurchens

-Soon, Han's greatest fear approached as the Jurchens betrayed its alliance with Song and attacked the Song army by surprise.
-Han was enlisted with the many deputies under General Liang Fongping.
-He was given fifty cavalry to take back the fortress of Yishan from the Jurchens.
-Many regarded this as a suicidal assault since there were over 2000 experienced Jin troops guarding it.
-However, Liang enforced the idea, and Han didn't reject it.
-Miraculously, Han emerged victorious over the Jurchens.
-Yet, Han had no time to celebrate as all the other armies under Liang had been routed by Jurchens.